How to create Full, Incremental, or Differential Backup

 Which to Choose, Full, Differential or Incremental?

 With the descriptions above, you might have found out that the method of "Full Backup + Incremental Backup" or "Full Backup + Differential Backup" would be more convenient than a single full backup.
-Therefore, after performing a full backup, you can choose whether to use incremental or differential backup to deal with the changed and newly added data and files.
+Therefore, after performing a full backup, you can choose whether to use an incremental or differential backup to deal with the changed and newly added data and files.
 What's more, the use of "Full Backup +Incremental Backup" has been employed more frequently than other approaches as it only deals with the changed files since the last incremental backup.
 Therefore, if you need to back up data regularly, this method will be more efficient.
 The "Full Backup + Differential Backup" method is also a good solution, however, compared to the incremental backup option, it requires more time and storage space but is more resilient to loss of a differential backup file in a series.

-If anyone of the incremental image files in the sequence is damaged or missing, then subsequent image files will be invalid.
+If anyone of the incremental image files in the sequence is damaged or missing, the subsequent image files will be invalid.

 A Full Backup must exist as the start point of a series of incremental backups or differential backups.

 If you have not created any backup task and you want to create an incremental backup or a differential backup, then you need to create a new backup task first and Aomei Backupper will run it as a full backup by default at the first time.